A Principle of Hermeneutics: Prophecy

 The first step to correctly interpreting a text, whether it be Scripture or any other text, is to understand what genre of text you are interpreting so that you can have a better grasp of the overarching context.
 Different genres require different principles of interpretation.
 One would not interpret a parable in the same way they would interpret law because a parable is allegorical and a law is fact and code.
 Likewise, one should not interpret a narrative in the same way they would interpret law because a narrative is historical while law is fact and code.
 There are dozens of examples like this; showing the importance of understanding the genre so that you can understand the overall context of the passage.

-Imagine you went to the library and bought 4 random books.
-When you got home you realized one was a personal daily journal of someone, one was a poetry book, an old science text book, one was a collection of love letters from the 1940’s, written back and forth between a navy man and his wife.
-I would not make since to read the love letters the same way as you would the science text book, or the science text book the same way you would read the collection of poetry or the narrative of the personal journal.
+Imagine you went to the library and bought four random books.
+When you got home you realized one was a personal daily journal of someone, one was a poetry book, one an old science textbook, one was a collection of love letters from the 1940’s, written back and forth between a navy man and his wife.
+It would not make since to read the love letters the same way as you would the science textbook, or the science textbook the same way you would read the collection of poetry or the narrative of the personal journal.
 There would be specific things to keep in mind as you read.
 You would understand that there is an overall point that makes “this” book different from “that” book.
 You consider the context.
 This is what I mean when I say “genre” in this article.

-The genre that will be written about here will be concerning prophecy.
-Prophecy is one of the more difficult genres to interpret because it is usually either vague or overly specific; rarely allowing the reader to see which extreme it is.
+The genre that will be written about here is concerning prophecy.
+Prophecy is one of the more difficult genres to interpret because it is usually overly vague or overly specific.
 This paper will explain what prophecy is and show some examples in the Scripture.

 The fact of the matter is that only a small percentage of the prophecies in the Bible are “predictive prophecies.”
 They are more along the lines of forth-telling.
-Secondly, most of the prophecies that were foretelling in nature were also brought to time within a relatively short period after the original prediction.
+Secondly, most of the prophecies that were foretelling in nature were also fulfilled within a relatively short period after the original prediction.

-Most predictions given, especially in the old testament, were brought to fruition within the next few generations after it was revealed.
+Most predictions, especially in the old testament, were brought to fruition within the next few generations after it was revealed.
 Usually, it was concerning the destruction and/or captivity that would take place for Israel or for a surrounding nation if repentance did not take place.
-Most any other time, the predictions were messianic in nature; showing the perfection of the coming Christ, and the insufficiency of physical kings, rituals, etc.
+Most any other time, the predictions were messianic in nature; showing the perfection of the coming Christ, and the insufficiency of physical kings, rituals, etc..

 Very rarely were the prophecies predictive in nature.
-This must be remembered when attempting to interpret this genre of literature.
-Between the prediction of John the Baptist and his actual coming was roughly 400 years.
-This was one of the longest predictions we read of and even so it is also one of the more specific predictions in a lot of ways.
+That must be remembered when attempting to interpret this genre of literature.
+The time between the prediction of John the Baptist and his actual coming was roughly 400 years.
+That was one of the longest predictions we read of, and even so, it is also one of the more specific predictions in a lot of ways.

 There were also prophecies that held “double-meanings.”
-This means they had both a direct context and a more futuristic context.
+This means they had both a direct context that was specific and a more general futuristic context.
 It is easy to see this type of writing in Psalms and in Isaiah.
 Symbolism is used frequently when speaking of predictive prophecy.
 However, even then it is usually contextually understood by the readers of the time.
-It is rare that there is an occasion that would validate over-thinking when it comes to symbols and types.
-Symbols are usually to help better understand the message; holding basic meanings.
+It is rare that there is an occasion that would validate “over-thinking” when it comes to symbols and types.
+Symbols are usually to help better understand the message by holding basic meanings.

-This is simply preaching God’s word to the people.
-This is most likely what is being talked about when reading about the gift of prophecy in the new testament.
+This is simply preaching God’s word to the people, which is most likely what is being talked about when reading about the gift of prophecy in the new testament.
 This type of prophecy, in essence, is simply speaking the concepts of God.
-Sometimes, prophets would do this by doing strange acts, like the things seen in Elijah and Ezekiel.
+Sometimes, prophets would do this by doing strange acts, like the things done by Elijah and Ezekiel.
 Other times, the prophets would do this by writing a song or a letter to the people.
 Mostly, however, this was done by preaching.

 How to Interpret:

 Context is always key.
 This is true for interpreting any form of literature.
 If one ignores the context, one ignores the concept.
-There is no way around this truth.
+There is no way around that truth.
 Anyone can take anything out of context to make any phrase mean anything.
-This does not at all mean that this method of interpretation is sound.
+That is not sound interpretation.
 Consider the genre and then consider the person, place, things, and ideas before anything else takes place.
 This requires reading the text as a letter and not as a verse.
-The numbers for the verses and chapters were put in by man, many years later, and not through inspiration.
+The numbers for the verses and chapters were put in by man many years later, not through inspiration.
 One must concentrate on the letter and not just the verse or the chapter.

 Study the culture.
-It helps to understand the people when understanding their culture.
-This helps understand some of the visions and imagery that prophets receive.
-Corinth, for example, was a Greek-influenced city in the province of Rome.
-Corinth worshiped the goddess, Aphrodite.
-They worshiped her by having sexual relations with temple prostitutes who shaved their heads or kept their hair short in order to distinguish themselves aside from normal, married women, in Corinth.
-Knowing this helps us to interpret chapters such as the 11th chapter of 1st Corinthians.
-This same principle applies to interpreting prophecy.
+Studying the culture helps us to understand the people and how they would interpret the letter.
+This helps us understand some of the visions and imagery that prophets received.
 One should try to understand the context so that they can better understand the people and the writer.
 Does one have to know everything, even the cultural context to be saved?
 NO!
-Does one need to know things to the best of their ability, including culture, to understand God and His will better?
+Does one need to know things, including culture, to understand God and His will better?
 YES!